 For this cohort of young people Covid has been a particularly difficult period with challenges for some with loosing employment and accommodation and increased isolation during lockdown.
 It is disappointing to see a drop in the percentage of young people within 12 months of becoming care leavers who are in employment education or training and a significant drop in those accessing some form of education/employment who have accessed the leaving care service for 24 months.
 The percentage of young people presenting as homeless in 2021-22 is also of concern.
 The Local Authority continue to work on their projects and strategies to address the need for appropriate accommodation for care leavers and work closely with registered social landlords and external agencies in our area to look at ways of addressing the situation.
-The Local Authority will continue to support Care Leavers well during this difficult period.
+The Local Authority will continue to prioritise this issue and raise its profile accordingly.
+The Personal Advisers continued to support Care Leavers well during this difficult period.